medinae/gitlab-suricate/README.md

 ## Installation

 > A **Dockerfile** and a **Makefile** is provided to you.
 Just by launching `make all` in the root dir of the project, you'll be able to connect inside the docker container and launch the main .py script.

+## Disclaimer

+> "Booooh !
+Why don't you write test ?" : Don't worry, i'm a big software tests advocate !
+Just that i shipped this small piece of code fastly as a small utils for a project, i didn't have the time to write them yet.